ConstantRobotics-Ltd/VTracker/README.md

     return false;
 }

-// Obtain params from config reader.
+// Obtain parameters from the config reader.
 VTrackerParams out;
 if(!outConfig.get(out, "VTrackerParams"))
 {